 These amps grab the epic tones many guitarists are looking for in rock and metal, and they are plenty loud enough to deal with heavy-handed drummers and aggressive bassists in rehearsal.
 Handled correctly in live and recording situations, the true vibe of these amps and the 4x12 cabinet comes through.

 Guitarists in genres that don’t rely so much of heavy distortion can do well with combo amps.
 Fender is probably the biggest name in high-quality combo amps, and their Hot Rod Series sounds great for not a lot of cash.
-There are plenty of others.
+There are plenty of others as well.
 Country, blues and lighter rock players may prefer the combo over a half stack.
 These players, too, may gravitate toward smaller-wattage combo amps that present some incredible tones when pushed.

 Of course, the decision is yours.
 There is no reason a metal guitarist can’t get by with a 1x12 combo, and there is no reason a country guitarist can’t use a full stack amplifier.
 There is no wrong answer, and the most important thing is to find an amp you love.
 Hopefully, this article helped to decide between a half stack, full-stack and combo amp for your band situation.